-The intensity of the lighting must be the lowest level consistent with the purpose of the lighting.
+The intensity of the lighting must be at the lowest level consistent with the purpose of the lighting.
+Exterior lighting intensity shall be subdued and understated.
+Acceptable lighting intensity will be determined at final inspection by a site review after dark.

-6.2.4 Light Color
+6.2.4 Light Source Color

-Light color must be "warm" and yellow in color, similar to the color of incandescent light.
+Light source color must be "warm" and yellow in color, similar to the color of incandescent light.
 Mercury vapor, low- or high-pressure sodium, neon and other "cool" or non-yellow sources of light are not permitted unless they are completely invisible off-site.